maxbundscherer/a-sdr/docs/index.md

 **This page is about automatic (live) monitoring/reporting of different radio signals and sdr related topics**.
 Unfortunately, this page is under construction and is not complete.
 This page has started on 04-Mar-2022 and there are a lot of things to publish and do.
 So check back from time to time.

-I am starting with publishing ft8-signal maps received with my loop antenna.
+I am starting with publishing FT8-signal maps received with my loop antenna.
+The other day I added the WEFAX-receiving section.
+I am looking forward to a satellite-receiving section and other cool projects.

 The setup is based on GNU Radio & self-developed tools/software in Python and C++.
 Timestamps are specified in UTC.

-### News

-- **New data is automatically published every two hours**.
+New FT8 data is automatically published every two hours.

+### News/Changelog

+- 07.04.2022: **Added  WEFAX-receiving section**
-- **Ft8 data collecting is/was disabled at 06.04.2022.
-I try to receive wefax.**
+- 06.04.2022: FT8 data collecting was disabled.
+I tried to receive wefax.
-- **Ft8 data collecting was disabled at 30.03.2022.
-I tried to receive wefax**.
+- 30.03.2022: FT8 data collecting was disabled.
+I tried to receive wefax.
+- 04.03.2022: **Initial release**.

 ## FT8